nipunap/nipunap/blogs/2025/kubernetes-workloads-scheduling-tutorial.md

 # Check placement
 kubectl get pods -l app=database-app -o wide

-# Pods should be on workloads-lab-worker2
+# Pods should be on the node with workload=database taint
 ```

 #### Step 5: Wildcard Tolerations